blooo-io/examples-ledger/update_recommendations.md

 Remove the Pod installation part

 Mobile app test:
-Application build on XCode is not needed
+Application build on XCode is not needed.
 Instead run:
 ```
 npx expo prebuild